MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 - The `allocatedWidth` and `allocatedHeight` will be provided by the parent context whenever they change (for example, the app resizes the code component or you enter full screen mode), since you made a call to [trackContainerResize(true)](reference\mode\trackcontainerresize.md) inside the `init` function.
 - You can detect when there are new rows to display when the [updatedProperties](reference\updatedproperties.md) array contains the `dataset` string.
 - In the test harness, the `updatedProperties` array is not populated, so you can use the `isTestHarness` flag you set in the `init` function to short-circuit the logic that sets the `sortedRecordId` and `records`.
 You maintain a reference to the current values until they change, so that you don't mutate these when passed to the child component unless a re-render of the data is required.
-- Since the code component maintains the state of which page you're displaying, the page number is reset when the parent context resets the records to the first page.
+- Since the code component maintains the state of which page displayed, the page number is reset when the parent context resets the records to the first page.
 You know when you're back on the first page when `hasPreviousPage` is false.

 ### Update the destroy method